SFMB-9/TC3005B.501/README.md

 > **You do not have permission to push your changes directly to this branch!**
 >
-> Create an alternate branch and open a pull request.
+> Create an alternate branch and issue a Pull Request.
 For help, check out the [Student Manual](https://github.com/SFMBa01029956/TC3005B.502/blob/manuals/Files/Student%20Manual.md).

 # TC3005B.502